pmorie/node-documentation/README.writing_node_platform.md

+TODO:

+- [ ] Gear log design.
+Think syslog fanning to gear specific logs
+- [ ] Maintain .state file for gear
+- [ ] Template git repo needs to be identified by cartridge setup

-# How To Write An OpenShift Origin Node Agent 2.0
+# How To Write An OpenShift Origin Node Platform 2.0

 OpenShift node platforms provide the interface for the broker to command a gear or gear's cartridge.